INTRODUCTION

 MONITORING BABY’S GROWTH AND DEVELOPMENT

 One of the primary purposes of prenatal check-ups is to track your baby’s growth and development.
 Through ultrasounds, measurements and listening to the baby’s heartbeat, healthcare professionals ensure the baby is growing at a healthy rate.
-These milestones provide valuable insights into your baby’s wellbeing and help identify any developmental concerns that may require attention.
+These milestones provide valuable insights into your baby’s health and wellbeing and help identify any developmental concerns that may require attention.

 EARLY DETECTION OF PREGNANCY COMPLICATIONS